Simplicial Embeddings in Self-Supervised Learning and Downstream Classification: Empirical analysis

-We also study more quantitatively the semantic relevance of the features in CIFAR-100.
-Two categories share a predictive feature on $\mathcal W_K$ if they are 2-neighbour, that is they share a common predictive feature.
+Next, we describe how we quantitatively measure the semantic coherence of the features.
+Notice that two classes share a common predictive feature on $\mathcal W_K$ if they are 2-neighbour.
 Let $\mathcal{N}(c_i)$ returns all pairs $(c_i, c_j)$ for all $j$ 2-neighbour of $c_i$.
-Moreover, define the operation $\text{is\_super}(c_i, c_j)$ which returns 1 if $c_i$ and $c_j$ are from the same CIFAR-100 superclass and $0$ otherwise.
-We reproduce the superclass of CIFAR-100 in Table~\ref{tab:cifar_superclass}.
-We define the semantic relevance as follows:
+Moreover, define the operation $\text{is\_super}(c_i, c_j)$ which returns 1 if $c_i$ and $c_j$ are from the same \textsc{CIFAR-100} superclass and $0$ otherwise.
+We reproduce the superclass of \textsc{CIFAR-100} in Table~\ref{tab:cifar_superclass} in the Appendix.
+We measure semantic coherence as follows:

-where $C=100$ for CIFAR-100 and $|\cdot|$ is the cardinality of a set.
+where $C=100$ for \textsc{CIFAR-100} and $|\cdot|$ is the cardinality of a set.

-We compare the semantic relevance of \textsc{BYOL}+\textsc{SEM} with the control experiments \textsc{BYOL} and \textsc{BYOL} with a representation of the same size as \textsc{BYOL}+\textsc{SEM} but without the normalization.
-We observe that using the SEM yields more semantically relevant features than the baseline.
-This observation is consistent with the qualitative experiments presented earlier and indicates that the semantics encoded in the baseline representation may follow a more complicated syntactic structure than those encoded with the SEM features.
+We compare the semantic coherence of \textsc{BYOL}+\textsc{SEM} with the control experiments on \textsc{BYOL}: regular \textsc{BYOL}, \textsc{BYOL} with an embedding of the same size as \textsc{BYOL}+\textsc{SEM} but without the normalization and BYOL to which we applied linear ICA~\citep{Hyvarinen00independentcomponent} in an attempt to disentangle the features.
+In Figure~\ref{fig:byol-full-rel}, we plot the full graph $\mathcal W_5$ for BYOL+SEM and the baselines.
+We observe that using the SEM yields semantically coherent features for all the classes of \textsc{CIFAR-100}.
+This observation is consistent with the qualitative and quantitative experiments presented earlier and demonstrates that SEM's inductive bias during pre-training leads to features that are semantically coherent with the semantic categories extant in the data.
+This arguably have important implications for improving the interpretability of SSL representations.